Abhinavv15/E-Commerce-site/README.md

 ## Milestone 3 - **Server.js added and connected to MongosDB**
 ## Milestone 4 - **Updated server.js with multer**
 ## Milestone 5 - **Creating the Signup page an checking the form validation**
+## Milestone 6 - **Used bcrypt to hash the user's password during signup and saved the hashed password in the database instead of plain text.**